 Most recently, she negotiated and executed the merger of JASGP and FJHG to form a $1+ million budget organization in 2016.
 She has overseen comprehensive strategic planning and implementation in tandem with new board development and training, and has raised over $1.5 million for five capital projects and simultaneous ambitious capacity-building.
 Visitation, giving, staffing, and programming at Shofuso more than tripled under her leadership, with the organization’s annual budget reflecting that growth.

 Aaron Dilliplane has been with JASGP since 2009, previously serving as Assistant Director.
-Since 2016, Aaron has overseen the Subaru Cherry Blossom Festival, the US-Japan Business and Public Policy Series, and Japanese Classroom programs among other responsibilities.
+Aaron steers JASGP programs committee and manages several major programs, including: the Subaru Cherry Blossom Festival, the US-Japan Business and Public Policy Series, and Japanese Classroom.
+Aaron also led the post merger re-brand project that was completed in 2018.

 Aaron earned B.A.s in Political Science and Japanese Studies, graduating with honors from Gettysburg College (PA).
 He also speaks Japanese fluently, having passed the JLPT Level 2 in 2007.
 Prior to joining JASGP, he worked as an Assistant Language Teacher in Tsushima City (Nagasaki, Japan) where he taught elementary, junior high, and adult English classes.
 Aaron is an avid reader and aspiring National Park adventurer.